For the 2025-26 school year, there is 1 public high school serving 155 students in 19401, PA.

-Public high schools in zipcode 19401 have a diversity score of 0.65, which is more than the Pennsylvania public high school average of 0.59.
+Public high school in zipcode 19401 have an average math proficiency score of 20% (versus the Pennsylvania public high school average of 30%).

 Minority enrollment is 93% of the student body (majority Black), which is more than the Pennsylvania public high school average of 39% (majority Black and Hispanic).